hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/071_practical_vedanta_part_i.md

 in everything, till it feels God in itself and in others.
 The intellect can never do that.
-"Different methods of speaking words, different methods of explaining the texts of books, these are for the enjoyment of the learned, not for the salvation of the soul" (*Vivekachudâmani,* 58).
+"Different methods of speaking words, different methods of explaining the texts of books, these are for the enjoyment of the learned, not for the salvation of the soul" (*Vivekachudāmani,* 58).

 Those of you who have read Thomas a Kempis know how in every page he insists on this, and almost every holy man in the world has insisted on